Deployment (container)

 Securing elDoc system

 It is not recommended to expose MongoDB port 27017, unless strongly required.
-In case of exposing port, please ensure secure access to it configured via firewall or other access policies.
+In case of exposing port, ensure secure access to it configured via firewall or other access policies.

 Troubleshooting elDoc system

-To investigate further, please check logs in mounted logs directory (see Starting elDoc for details).
-In case container was initially started without logs directory mounted, please stop container and restart it with mounted logs directory.
+To investigate further, check logs in the mounted logs directory (see Starting elDoc for details).
+In case container was initially started without logs directory mounted, stop container and restart it with mounted logs directory.
 This will allow to easily access elDoc AIO system logs, but only since the first start with mounted logs folder.
 If you don't have logs directory mounted and need to get access to previous logs, please refer to Copying files from container or Accessing running container documentation

 Using elDoc system